HTTP-RPC/Kilo/README.md

 var vehicle = BeanAdapter.coerce(mapOf(), Vehicle.class); // throws
 ```

-Additionally, although the annotation will not prevent a caller from programmatically assigning a `null` value to either property, attempting to dynamically set an invalid value will produce an `IllegalArgumentException`:
+Additionally, although the annotation will not prevent a caller from programmatically assigning a `null` value to either property, attempting to dynamically set an invalid value will generate an `IllegalArgumentException`:

 ```java
 var vehicle = new Vehicle();